poulti/brain-pages/docs/docker-from-compose-to-swarm.md

       o: bind
 ```

+If you are not familiar with a docker compose file here are the main things to know:
+- Services: this
+  -
+- volumes: ...
+  - configured to map (bind) a folder to ...

 ...then wanted to add Zigbee capability, with a £15 Zonoff USB Zigbee dongle I bought on Amazon: